 Master of Science in Mechanical Engineering

-The Master of Science in Engineering (MSE) is a thesis-based/research focused graduate degree program built upon the overarching themes of sustainability and advanced engineering design.
-Students work closely with a faculty advisor to develop a personal research plan which allows them to design and complete an original research study in their area of specialty.
-This degree program is valuable to engineers interested in pursuing professional careers in research or product innovation, doctoral studies, or academic careers.
+The Master of Science in Engineering (MSE) is a thesis-based/research focused graduate degree program.
+Students work closely with a faculty advisor to develop a personal research plan within their emphasis area (Civil and Environmental, Computer Science, Electrical, or Mechanical Engineering), which allows the student to design and complete an original research study in their area of specialty.
+This degree program is valuable to engineers interested in pursuing doctoral studies, academic careers, or professional careers in research or product innovation.

 The sustainability and advanced engineering design themes naturally intersect—the methods of design and innovation are a necessary element to the successful development or support of sustainable systems.